Opel Kapitän: Kapitän (1953–1958)

 In November 1953, Opel launched a completely new Kapitän that was longer and wider than its predecessor.
+The new generation featured a revised rear live axle, a rear stabilizing bar and slightly enlarged drum brakes.
 Carried over was the six-cylinder engine, though its compression ratio was raised to 7.0:1, giving 68 PS initially.
 For 1955, output rose to 71 PS and it was further enhanced to 75 PS for 1956.

-The ´54 featured a revised rear live axle, a rear stabilizing bar and slightly enlarged drum brakes.
+Like the smaller Olympia Rekord, which somewhat resembled 1953 US Plymouth models (such as the Cranbrook), the Kapitän used a similar design language.

 Model year 1956 saw a mild facelift with a more up-to-date grille, bezeled headlamps, larger front indicator lights and revised side trim.
-The ´56 reached a top speed of 140 km/h and consumed 13 L/100 km.
+The 1956 reached a top speed of 140 km/h and consumed 13 L/100 km.

 From May 1957, a semi-automatic three-speed overdrive transmission with an additional fourth gear became available on request.

 From November 1953 to February 1958, 154,098 Kapitäns were built.
 In its time, this generation was the third-most popular car in Germany behind Volkswagen´s Beetle and Opel's own Rekord (Oswald, p.
 73).